Mitch-Pauwels/Azure-Entra-User-Management/README.md

 ### [SD-1024](./tickets/SD-1024/SD-1024-password-reset.md) – Password Reset for Locked-Out User (In Progress)

-Handles a password reset request for a locked-out user (**James Wallace**) using both the Azure Portal and PowerShell.
+Handles a password reset request for a locked-out user (**James Walace**) using both the Azure Portal and PowerShell.
 Demonstrates account recovery and user support automation.

 ---